 Investing in industrial real estate can provide investors with substantial tax deductions.
 These can include depreciation on the property’s structure and easily removable or mechanical assets (plant and equipment), interest repayments, insurances, and property management fees.
 Taking advantage of these deductions can help offset the costs of owning and maintaining an industrial property.

 The increasing adoption of warehouse automation and other advanced technologies is making industrial warehouses more efficient and attractive to potential tenants.
 Automated systems can help businesses reduce labor costs, streamline operations, and improve productivity, making the properties more appealing to a wide range of tenants, from small businesses to large e-commerce companies.

 Upfront Capital Requirements

-Industrial properties, especially warehouse facilities, can be quite expensive to purchase.
+Investing in Industrial Real estate has pros but also cons.
+Warehouse facilities can be quite expensive to purchase.
 Investors looking to enter this market will need a substantial amount of upfront capital, which may limit the pool of potential buyers.
 It is crucial for investors to consult with financial professionals to ensure they have the necessary funds in place and can manage the ongoing impact on their cash flow.